Swissair: "The flying bank"

-After the 1960s, air traffic increased quickly and allowed many airlines – many of which were quasi-monopolists on their routes – to yield high revenues.
-Especially Swissair profited from its excellent reputation as a quality airline and from the fact that the political neutrality of Switzerland allowed the company to fly to exotic, but lucrative destinations in Africa and the Middle East.
-In geographic terms, the central position of Switzerland in Europe helped it to generate revenue from transfer passengers.
-By the early 1970s, Swissair was thus called "The flying bank", appealing to the large hidden assets and the huge liquidity Swissair had.
-Second, the "flying bank" was the designation for a corporate group that cared more about financial management than about flying airplanes.
+After the 1960s, air traffic increased quickly and allowed many airlines—many of which were quasi-monopolists on their routes—to yield high revenues.
+Swissair profited from its well-established reputation as a quality airline and from the fact that the political neutrality of Switzerland allowed the company to fly to exotic and lucrative destinations in Africa, the Middle East, South America and the Far East.
+In geographic terms, the central position of Switzerland in Europe helped it generate revenue from transfer passengers.
+By the early 1970s, Swissair was becoming known as "the flying bank", appealing to the large hidden assets and the huge liquidity Swissair had.
+Second, "flying bank" was the designation for a corporate group that cared more about financial management than about flying aeroplanes.

-With the beginning of deregulation and liberalization, airlines felt growing financial pressure.
+With the beginning of deregulation and liberalisation in the late 1970s, airlines felt growing financial pressure.
 In 1978, Moritz Suter founded a regional airline named Crossair, which put Swissair under additional stress.
 To counter these changes, Swissair invested their large financial reserves into takeovers and into flight-related trades like baggage handling, catering, aircraft maintenance, and duty-free stores.
-This strategy diversified economic risks at the expense of the core business of Swissair – commercial aviation.
+This strategy diversified economic risks at the expense of the core business of Swissair: commercial aviation.

-It started the Swissôtel hotel chain in 1981.
+Due to a 12-day global flight ban for the DC-10 imposed by the US Federal Aviation Administration after the crash of American Airlines Flight 191 on 25 May 1979, a sizable portion of the long-haul fleet was on the ground.
+On October 7, after landing in Athens, a DC-8 overran the runway and caught fire, killing 14 passengers.
+By the end of that year, kerosene prices had doubled, and fuel costs had increased from 12% to 16% of total costs.
+Swissair was the first to order the Airbus A310 designed with a two-man cockpit for more traffic-tight short distances and on shorter medium distances, and accepted options for 10 more units.
+Another Boeing 747 was ordered.
+Dublin was added to the route network as a new destination, but service to Beirut had to be discontinued in mid-July due to the political turmoil in Lebanon.